I will be direct.

 Although it will be useful to point out the wrongs of your competitors to, um… steal their customers, it would be extremely valuable to learn from their mistakes in designing UX.
-Here are 6 bad UX examples that you can see all around and avoid.
+Here are 6 poor design examples that you can see all around and avoid.

 1) Are you torturing your Users for Money?